Raise your hand if the following sounds familiar.

 The typical millennial stereotype is, unfortunately, splashed all over mainstream and social media.
 Slackers who think nothing about paying $4 for a cup of coffee.
 People who are glued 24/7 to their smartphones and/or tablets, and who only buy online.

-McKinsey & Company also indicated that, while the shift to online shopping throughout the pandemic has been “near universal across categories,” high-income earners and millennials, both, seem to be at the top of this list.
-Millennials, especially, have been likely to go online for essential items, such as groceries, household items and personal care products.
+As such, marketing to millennials is a smart move.
+Millennials, especially, have been likely to go online for essential items, such as groceries, household items, and personal care products.
 Millennials have also demonstrated the highest intent for entertainment at home and consumer electronics.

 Additional online intent-to-purchase information notes that: